wallarm/product-documentation/docs/latest/admin-en/installation-guides/install-in-yandex-cloud.md

     ```
 2. Specify memory size in GB in the `SLAB_ALLOC_ARENA` directive.
 The value can be an integer or a float (a dot `.` is a decimal separator).

     For production environments, the recommended amount of RAM allocated for the postanalytics module is 75% of the total server memory.
-If testing the Wallarm node or having a small instance size, the lower amount can be enough.
+If testing the Wallarm node or having a small instance size, the lower amount can be enough (e.g. 25% of the total memory).

     For example: